RTEMS/rtems-docs/c-user/glossary.rst

     IDLE task
         A special low priority task which assumes control of the CPU when no other task is able to execute.

+    ineligible scheduler
+        An ineligible scheduler of a :term:`task` is a :term:`scheduler` which is not an :term:`eligible scheduler`.

     interface
         A specification of the methodology used to connect multiple independent